gonicus/clacks/doc/intro.rst

 can be extended by simple plugins and registers the resulting methods in the dbus interface.

-To use the dbus-component, you've to allow the gosa system user (or whatever user the clacks-client is running later on) to use certain dbus services.
+To use the dbus-component, you've to allow the clacks system user (or whatever user the clacks-client is running later on) to use certain dbus services.
 Copy and eventually adapt the file src/contrib/dbus/org.clacks.conf to /etc/dbus-1/system.d/ and reload your dbus service. ::